linuxfoundation/lfevents/docs/devguide.md

 ## Theme Development

 LFEvents uses a fork of the [FoundationPress](https://github.com/olefredrik/foundationpress) theme.
 To optionally use Browsersync, copy `config-default.yml` to `config.yml` (git ignores this file) and change the Browsersync URL (line 4) to `https://lfeventsci.lndo.site/`.
 Run `lando npm start` to compile CSS and JS to `dist/` (git ignores this directory) as changes are made to the source files.
-When deployed, `dist/` files are compiled and minified with through the build process on CircleCI.
+When deployed, `dist/` files are compiled and minified by the CI process.

 -----

 ## Code Sniffs

-The CircleCI process will sniff the code to make sure it complies with WordPress coding standards.
+The CI process will sniff the code to make sure it complies with WordPress coding standards.
 All Linux Foundation code should comply with [these guidelines](https://docs.google.com/document/d/1TYqCwG874i6PdJDf5UX9gnCZaarvf121G1GdNH7Vl5k/edit#heading=h.dz20heii56uf).

 phpcs and the [WordPress Coding Standards for PHP_CodeSniffer](https://github.com/WordPress-Coding-Standards/WordPress-Coding-Standards) come as part of the Lando install and are installed in the vendor directory by composer. phpcs can be run on the command line using `lando phpcs` and phpcbf using `lando phpcbf`.
 Both commands are setup to use WordPress Coding Standards and to run on the `wp-content/themes/` directory.